trinodb/trino-go-client/CONTRIBUTING.md

 go test -short -v -race ./...
 ```

-The integration tests start Trino, and LocalStack for the spooling protocol,
+The integration tests start Trino, and an S3 emulator for the spooling protocol,
 in Docker:

 ```bash